-The noise-generating operational component of the NY Project consists of the onshore substation.
-No operational sound is expected from the submarine export and onshore interconnection cables.
-Figure L-11 provides the conceptual onshore NY Project features at the onshore substation site.
+The noise-generating operational component of the NY Project consists of the onshore substation and Hampton Road substation.
+No operational sound is expected from the submarine export cables, onshore export cables, interconnection cables or loop-in / loop-out lines.
+Figure L-12 and Figure L-13 provide the conceptual onshore NY Project features at the onshore substation and Hampton Road substation sites.